turbo8p/percona-playback/README.md

 2. General log

 ### Slow log
-Add below config to your `my.cnf`.
+Add below config to your `my.cnf` and restart the service.
 This will ensure that Mysql logs every queries.
 ```
 [mysqld]
 slow_query_log=1